Nazi persecution of the Catholic Church in Germany

 The Roman Catholic Church suffered persecution in Nazi Germany.
 The Nazis claimed jurisdiction over all collective and social activity.
 Clergy were watched closely, and frequently denounced, arrested and sent to Nazi concentration camps.
 Welfare institutions were interfered with or transferred to state control.
 Catholic schools, press, trade unions, political parties and youth leagues were eradicated.
 Anti-Catholic propaganda and "morality" trials were staged.
 Monasteries and convents were targeted for expropriation.
 Prominent Catholic lay leaders were murdered, and thousands of Catholic activists were arrested.

 In all, an estimated one third of German priests faced some form of reprisal in Nazi Germany and 400 German priests were sent to the dedicated Priest Barracks of Dachau Concentration Camp.
-Persecution of the Church in Germany was at its most severe in the annexed Polish regions.
-Here the Nazis set about systematically dismantling the Church and most priests were murdered, deported or forced to flee.
 Of the 2,720 clergy imprisoned at Dachau from Germany and occupied territories, 2,579 (or 94.88%) were Catholic.

 Background

 The Nazis' long term plan was to de-Christianize Germany after final victory in the war.
 Their ideology could not accept an autonomous establishment, whose legitimacy did not spring from the government, and they desired the subordination of the church to the state.
 Catholics were suspected of insufficient patriotism, disloyalty to the Fatherland, or serving the interests of "sinister alien forces".
 Aggressive anti-Church radicals like Joseph Goebbels and Martin Bormann saw the conflict with the Churches as a priority concern, and anti-church sentiments were strong among grassroots party activists.
 In the short term, Hitler was prepared to restrain his anti-clericalism, seeing danger in strengthening the Church by persecution.

 In the 1920s and 1930s, Catholic leaders made a number of attacks on Nazi ideology and the main Christian opposition to Nazism had come from the Catholic Church.
 German bishops energetically denounced its "false doctrines".
 They warned Catholics against Nazi racism and some dioceses banned membership in the Nazi Party, while the Catholic press criticized the Nazi movement.
 In his history of the German Resistance, Hamerow wrote: